Dihexa Price Comparison — Compare 2 Vendors

 Safety profile

 Limited human data.
 Potential: overstimulation, anxiety, insomnia at high doses.
-Theoretical cancer concern (HGF/MET pathway implicated in tumor growth — use with caution in cancer history). · Potent HGF mimetic; no human safety data but no proven harms; theoretical oncogenicity concern only
+Theoretical cancer concern (HGF/MET pathway implicated in tumor growth — use with caution in cancer history). · Acts via c-Met activation — a tumor-growth pathway — giving a real oncogenicity concern; no long-term or human safety data; no human trials.
+Generally avoided with any cancer history.

 Storage